framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 The line `OnCalendar` must be defined according to the desired rhythm and time.
 Make sure that the syntax corresponds to the Systemd timer format.

-The following must then be changed in raspiBackup2.service:
+The following changes must then be made in raspiBackup2.service:

 Either another configuration file is specified as follows with the -f option
 ```